Updated: 10th May 2023

-When you upload your artwork to our online proofing tool, your colours will automatically be converted to CMYK, so it’s up to you whether you want to create artwork in this colour mode or not.
+When you upload your artwork to our online proofing tool, your colours will automatically be converted to CMYK, however this may slightly change how your colours look in the final printed product.

-The benefit of designing in CMYK is that you’ll be designing with exactly the colours you’ll be printing with, so you’ll know what your artwork is going to look like at the end from the get go.
+The benefit of setting up your colours for printing in CMYK is that you’ll be designing with exactly the colours you’ll be printing with, so you’ll know what your artwork is going to look like at the end from the get-go.

-If you don’t change your colours, that’s not a problem – you’ll be able to review and approve the colours once our proofing tool has automatically converted them.
+If you don’t change your colours, that’s not a problem – you’ll be able to review and approve the colours once our proofing tool has been busy converting them.
 Here's an example of files that have been automatically converted from RGB to CMYK before going to print.

 Why do print files need to be CMYK?